-A friend recently sent me a picture of a jumpsuit with large floral prints.
-She asked, “Can we still wear big prints like this?”
-I looked at the outfit.
+“Can we still wear big prints like this?” asked my friend as she showed me a picture of a jumpsuit with large floral prints.
 The print wasn’t the problem.
 It was the silhouette.
-But also, it got me thinking about this idea of what not to wear.
-Whether it’s because we’re too old, too big, or just too something…women believe that certain items are off limits to wear.
+But it also got me thinking about this idea of what we can’t wear.
+Whether it’s because we’re too old, too big, or just too something…women believe that certain items are off limits.

 So I decided to break it down in this post.